 The Kaiser Family Foundation reports that a survey from March 2019 found that 1 in 4 adults said that they have problems paying back medical bills.

-Because of this, many people find themselves sucked into a hole they can’t climb out of.
+Consequently, it becomes a vicious cycle that they cannot break free from.
 This leads to more and more individuals delaying medical treatment due to finances, sometimes leading them to become even worse off.

 As these numbers grow at record rates, many have found that they have an extreme amount of debt they cannot pay off or cannot pay for the expenses upfront to stay ahead.